Smoking Meat in Oven with Wood Chips

 • Made sure to get them ashed over outside so that the strong charcoal black smoke would not affect the meat so much

-• Placed aluminum foil overtop the small baking dish with holes large enough for convection air flow to continually feed the burning charcoal.
-Too small of holes just put out the flame instead.
+• Placed aluminum foil overtop the small baking dish with holes large enough for convection air flow to continually feed the burning charcoal, but then too-small holes just put out the flame instead.
 The foil also keeps any possible arching flames in check

 • Immediately, smoke emanated from the toaster oven, so made sure to open windows enough to create a crosswind.
 Smoke detector did not go off!
 Surprisingly!

-• Meat DID have smoked taste, especially on the parts closer to the exterior of the meat, and because the low and slow smoker cook was incorporated halfway through, much of the interior was quite soft, especially on the breast portion of the chicken
+• Meat DID have smoked taste, especially on the parts closer to the exterior of the meat, and because the low and slow smoker cook was employed halfway through the bake, much of the interior was quite soft, especially on the breast portion of the chicken

 • Caveat: The house smelled heavily like a smoker for several days